JanisJIvdris/art-gallery/README.md

 - The application design is minimalistic and user-friendly.
 - The loading animation enhances the user experience by providing feedback during data fetching.

+##Peronal comments
+I went for a minimalist museum look, as I am a fan of minimalist design.
+I aimed for the design to be clean and simple, imitating a real-life museum wall.

 ## Potential Improvements

 - Implement user authentication for personalized art collections.